-There was a 4.3% increase in the overall number of applications received by the Tribunal in 2018-2019 compared to the previous year.
+There was a 2% increase in the overall number of applications received by the Tribunal in 2019-2020 compared to the previous year.

-All Divisions of NCAT, with the exception of the Occupational Division, experienced increases in the number of applications received in the reporting year.
-Significant increases were experienced in Appeals with a 20.2% increase, and the Guardianship Division with a 13.7% increase.
-NCAT's largest Division, the Consumer and Commercial Division, had an overall increase of 2.3% (from 53,722 to 54,976).
-The Occupational Division experienced a 3.6% reduction in applications.
-This was in contrast to the previous year's 10.5% increase in that Division.
+Most Divisions of NCAT experienced increases in the number of applications received in the reporting year.
+Significant increases were experienced in the Occupational Division with an 18.7% increase, and the Guardianship Division with a 9.7% increase.
+NCAT's largest Division, the Consumer and Commercial Division, had an overall increase of 0.3% (from 54,976 to 55,143).
+There was a small decrease of 1.8% in the number of Internal Appeals received.